 - More severe disease or immaturity.
 RDS can be associated with inflammation that causes lung or brain damage.

 - Periods when the brain or other organs did not get enough oxygen.

 - The space in the chest between two lungs (pneumomediastinum)

 - The area between the heart and the thin sac that surrounds the heart (pneumopericardium)

 Other conditions associated with RDS or extreme prematurity may include:

 - Bleeding into the brain ( intraventricular hemorrhage of the newborn )

 - Bleeding into the lung (pulmonary hemorrhage; sometimes associated with surfactant use)

-- Delayed mental development and intellectual disability associated with brain damage and/or bleeding
+- Delayed development or intellectual disability associated with brain damage or bleeding

 When to Contact a Medical Professional